zosetsu-repo/tachiyomi-extensions/CONTRIBUTING.md

 Then the class name and the `name` attribute value can be changed.
 Also don't forget to update the extension name and class name in the individual Gradle file if it is not a multisrc extension.

 > [!IMPORTANT]
-> The package name **needs** to be the same (even if it has the old name), otherwise users will not receive the extension update when it gets published in the repository.
-If you're changing the name of a multisrc source, you can manually set it in the generator class of the theme by using `pkgName = "oldpackagename"`.
+> The package name **needs** to be the same (even if it has the old name), otherwise users will not
+> receive the extension update when it gets published in the repository.

 The `id` also needs to be explicity set to the old value if you're changing the `lang` attribute.